aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 ## Lambda with DLQ

 A dead-letter queue can be automatically created for a Lambda function by setting the `deadLetterQueueEnabled: true` configuration.
+In such case CDK creates a `sqs.Queue` as `deadLetterQueue`.

 ```ts
 const fn = new lambda.Function(this, 'MyFunction', {